man in black jacket singing on stage

 hot air balloons flying above trees

 Location: Clifton, Bristol.
-A great choice for anyone already based in the West Country who wants to make connections in their local area, as well as more national connections too.
-Also a great choice for those who don’t want to head straight into the big pond of London.
+A great choice for anyone already based in the West Country who wants to make connections in their local area, as well as more national connections.
+Also ideal for those who don’t want to head straight into the big pond of London.

 • Alongside standard movement training, the syllabus also includes stage combat, clowning and period movement, as well as ongoing Alexander Technique.